 Forest Buzzard Hiking Trail

-If you happened to be in the George area and want to do a short and easy day hike through the forest, then this one is for you.
+If you happen to be in the George area and want to do a short and easy day hike through the forest, then this one is for you.

 The Forest Buzzard Trail is an easy 2.2 km circular route through pine plantations and some indigenous forest.
 The route also passes by a cascading waterfall, first round the top and then later near the bottom.
 When I last did this trail I was privileged to witness our emergency medical personnel as they performed a helicopter rescue exercise from the top of this waterfall.
 These guys know what they are doing!